Interview with Betty Bascombe

 Description

 Betty grew up in Cardiff and worked in the Royal Ordinance factory.
-Her first husband, Ron joined the Royal Air Force as a flight engineer.
-She talks about receiving the telegram, stating that Ron was missing and later finding out that he had been killed and was buried in France.
-She joined the Auxiliary Territorial Service and worked in Hamburg, where she met her second husband Bert.
-She talks in detail about how she found out details of her first husband’s death, forty-four years later and her journeys to his burial place in Lyon and the kindness of people who helped her.
+Her first husband, Ron, joined the Royal Air Force as a flight engineer.
+She talks about receiving the telegram stating that Ron was missing and, later, finding out that he had been killed and was buried in France.
+She joined the Auxiliary Territorial Service and worked in Hamburg, where she met her second husband, Bert.
+She recalls how she found out details of her first husband’s death 44 years later, and her journeys to his burial place in Lyon, and the kindness of people who helped her.

 Creator